dashincubator/dash-incubator-app/rules.md

 Each Bounty’s work is divided into Tasks which have an agreed reward, the output of which is tracked in the App (such as a specification document, a Github commit, or a KPI such as % uptime on a website that can prove the value of the work completed).

-The App defines a [Bounty System](#2-bounty-system) that operates like a pipeline where Bounties enter the pipeline as Concepts that progress through Specification and Production stages and finally to an Archive once all work is completed.
+The App defines a [Bounty System](#2-bounty-system) that operates like a pipeline where Bounties enter the pipeline as Concepts that progress through Specification and Production stages until all work is completed.

 A Bounty is categorized at the Concept stage as one of three types::